openstack/kolla-ansible/doc/source/admin/tls.rst

 HAProxy listing on the internal/external VIP and the OpenStack services.
 It also enables secure end-to-end communication between OpenStack services that support TLS termination.
-The OpenStack services that support backend TLS termination in Ussuri are: Keystone, Glance, Heat, Placement, Horizon, Barbican, and Cinder.
+The OpenStack services that support backend TLS termination in Victoria are: Nova, Ironic, Neutron, Keystone, Glance, Heat, Placement, Horizon, Barbican, and Cinder.

 The configuration variables that control back-end TLS for service endpoints
 are: